Imran4424/Software-Architecture/SolidPrinciples.md

 Although, Dependency principle has two parts, fundamental concepts behind both parts is the same.

-If a software design follow one part the other part will be followed as well.
+If a software design follows one part the other part will be followed as well.

 ![High Low Diagram](E-Commerce.png)
 ![Product Catalog](ProductCatalog.png)